CS5008-khoury-lionelle/TeamActivities/Module04/README.md

 * For the sake of simplicity, your tools should treat all instructions of the same type as equivalent using the same cycle count for all of the different forms.
 For instance, ADD would include ADDQ, ADDB, ADDL, etc. and count them all as 1 cycle.
 IMUL is equivalent to MUL, IDIV is equivalent to DIV.
 * You may ignore other assembly instructions (i.e. incq, decq) that are not in the above list.
+* We have implemented some of the code (as this is only a one hour lab), you should complete the missing functions.

 ### Implementation Hints
 * This will involve counters for each command (or an array, but keep it simple / easy at first!)